 Complaining about care products

 If your council arranged for and purchased a care product for you, report it to them and they should replace it.

 If you bought a care product directly, go back to the retailer to ask for a refund or replacement.

 Complaining about financial care products

-- If you’ve purchased a financial care product and you’re not satisfied with the service, ask for a copy of the company’s complaints procedure and launch an official complaint directly with them.
+- If you’ve purchased a financial product to pay for your care and you’re not satisfied with the service, ask for a copy of the company’s complaints procedure and launch an official complaint directly with them.
 Firms regulated by the Financial Conduct Authority are legally obliged to have one.

 - If you don’t get a satisfactory outcome, contact the Financial Ombudsman Serviceopens in new window to complain.

 - If the Financial Ombudsman Service has considered your complaint and you’re still unhappy, you can take the matter to court.
 However, bear in mind that in most cases the court is likely to agree with the Financial Ombudsman Service’s decision, and it could be a lengthy and costly process.